nh-server/Kurisu/cogs/assistance-cmds/vccompatlists.wiiu.md

 aliases: compatlists
 ---

-You can see what games are compatibile with the Wii U/WiiVC from these sites.
+You can see what games are compatibile with the Wii Us Virtual Console from these sites.

 Wii:
 https://wiki.gbatemp.net/wiki/WiiU_VC_Wii_inject_compatibility_list